Quantization of K\"ahler manifolds via differential operators: Asymptotic holomorphicity of higher Kostant-Souriau operators

-The goal of this section is to prove the following main result of this paper, which is a precise quantitative relation between the Berezin--Toeplitz operator $T_{f,k}$ and the partial sums $P_{f,k,\leq m}$ for a general smooth function $f$: \begin{thm} For any smooth function $f\in C^\infty(X)$ and any weight $m\geq0$, there exists a constant $C_{f,m} > 0$, depending only on $f$ and $m$, such that for all positive integer $k$, we have
+This main result is obtained via a comparision between the Kostant-Souriau operators $P_{f,k,\leq m}$ and the Berezin--Toeplitz operators $T_{f,k}$ associated to a same function $f\in C^\infty(X)$ in the following theorem.
+(Recall that $T_{f,k}(s)$ is defined to be a holomorphic section of $L^{\otimes k}$ and we can choose $v=T_{f,k}(s)$ in equation \eqref{equation: distance-subspace-holomorphic-section} for the estimate). \begin{thm} For any smooth function $f\in C^\infty(X)$ and any weight $m\geq0$, there exists a constant $C_{f,m} > 0$, depending only on $f$ and $m$, such that for all positive integer $k$, we have

 In other words, the sequence of differential operators $P_{f,k,\leq m}$ is asymptotic to the Berezin--Toeplitz operator $T_{f,k}$ as $k\rightarrow\infty$. \end{thm}

 \begin{rmk} In Theorem \ref{theorem: main}, $\lVert \cdot \rVert_{op}$ denotes the operator norm of operators $\mathcal{H}_k \to \Gamma(X, L^{\otimes k})$.
 Although the domain of the operators $P_{f,k,\leq m}-T_{f,k}: \mathcal{H}_k \rightarrow\Gamma(X, L^{\otimes k})$ can be extended to $\Gamma(X, L^{\otimes k})$, their norm estimates only hold when acting on holomorphic sections of $L^{\otimes k}$. \end{rmk}